tebexio/Tebex-Oxide-2/README.md

 ## Installation
 To install the Tebex Rust Plugin, follow these steps:

-1. Download the latest release of this plugin from [Tebex.io](https://docs.tebex.io/plugin/official-plugins).
+1. Download the latest release of this plugin from [Tebex.io](https://docs.tebex.io/plugin/official-plugins), or choose the latest [Release](https://github.com/tebexio/Tebex-Rust/releases) from this repository.
-2. Upload the plugin .cs source file to the `rust_dedicated/oxide/plugins` directory of your Rust game server.
+2. Upload the plugin .cs source file to the `oxide/plugins` directory of your game server.
-3. Run `oxide.reload TebexDonate` to load the plugin.
+3. Start the game server.
+If it is already running, it should automatically load the plugin.
+If not, run `oxide.reload Tebex` to load the plugin.

 ## Dev Environment Setup
 If you wish to contribute to the development of the plugin, you can set up your development environment as follows: